Mechanical equivalent of heat

 In the history of science, the mechanical equivalent of heat states that motion and heat are mutually interchangeable and that in every case, a given amount of work would generate the same amount of heat, provided the work done is totally converted to heat energy.
 The mechanical equivalent of heat was a concept that had an important part in the development and acceptance of the conservation of energy and the establishment of the science of thermodynamics in the 19th century.
+Its independent and simultaneous discovery by James Prescott Joule and by Julius Robert von Mayer led to a priority dispute.